Last Updated on October 27, 2020 by queenie mak

 I really hope so!
 Lamma Island is full of nature, good vibes and excellent food.
 It is the perfect getaway from the noise in the city.
 And if you love hiking, Lamma Island is the perfect spot!

-Let me know in the comments if you are spending the day on Lamma Island.
+Let me know in the comments how you are spending the day on Lamma Island.

 Related Post – The best off the beaten path places in Hong Kong